BIS402/bis402.github.io/readme.md

-# Quick Start
+# NKU BIS 402 Course Repository

-* First, hugo new site quickstart
+* First, the hugo new site quickstart guide: https://gohugo.io/getting-started/quickstart/
 * Next, added the theme from https://github.com/calintat/minimal
 * Then, from the root of your Hugo site, type the following: